What To Do:

 - Use plain language – Don’t limit your audience by using technical language.
 Use words that anyone will understand.

-- Use anchor text – Use anchor text and hyperlinks on up to 6 keywords in your release.
+- Link to your website – Use hyperlinks on keywords in your release (maximum 1 per 100 words).
 Make sure they point back to a relevant part of your website.
 Do not use links on the headline or summary.

 - Use features of your release – Make full use of the features available on the press release.
 Use videos, images, logos, anchor links, social network profiles, website URL, tags and contact information.
 It is surprising how many releases do not include the features available to them.